pplewa/node-html2enml/README.md

                                             //     When strict is set to false,
                                             //     it discards invalid elements.
                                             //     Default is false.
-          includeComments: false            // Default is false
+          includeComments: false,           // Default is false
+          ignoreFiles: false                // If ignoreFiles flag is set, files
+                                            //      are not converted to Evernote
+                                            //      resources.
+Default is false.
         }

         htmltoenml.fromString(htmlString, options, function(err, enml, resources) {